 - Live chat usage can double and even triple when added to mobile banking.
 As mobile banking usage continues to increase, it is becoming the primary channels for many of your customers and members who expect to find live chat in your mobile banking.

 Due to these concerns, more and more financial institutions are looking for a blend of chatbot and live chat to better serve their customers and members.
 Chatbots are utilized to answer more common questions (how do I reset my password, what is your routing number) that bog down your contact center today, while live chat would be used for more complicated questions.
 The challenge with the chatbot is having the content needed to answer these questions.
-Shameless self promotion – that is what Engageware’s Customer Self-Service does exclusively for banks and credit unions.
+That is what Engageware’s Customer Self-Service does exclusively for banks and credit unions.

 Banking in the 21st century is about delivering the same experience digitally as you do in person to your consumers and members.
 Live chat can offer you one of the critical tools your bank or credit union needs to grow, compete and deliver a world-class consumer experience.